bibhash112/PRT/faq.md

 1.  back to resolve the issue by clicking on Add Automated task and selecting taskà Save

-CASE 1: If deployment task exist only autoated task is missing please follow below step
+CASE 1: If deployment task exista and only autoated task is missing, please follow below step

 Step 1: add the automated task
 <img src="images/add_task.png" width="1200px">